CreativeCodingLab/RuleVis/README.md

 We introduce *RuleVis*, a web-based application for defining and editing "correct-by-construction" executable rules that model biochemical functionality, and which can be used to simulate the behavior of protein-protein interaction networks and other complex systems.
 Our application bridges the graph rewriting and systems biology research communities by providing an external visual representation of salient patterns that experts can use to determine the appropriate level of detail in a particular modeling context.

 This project is a collaboration between the UCSC Creative Coding Lab and the Walter Fontana Group at Harvard Medical School.
-Our short paper has been submitted for review to IEEE VIS 2019.
+Our short paper has been accepted to IEEE VIS 2019, and a version of our paper can be found [here](https://github.com/CreativeCodingLab/RuleVis/blob/master/2019_IEEEVIS_ShortPapers_RuleVis.pdf).
 The tool uses the same syntax from the [Kappa Language](https://kappalanguage.org/), a rule-based language for modeling interacting networks.
 The application is available online [here](https://creativecodinglab.github.io/RuleVis/).

 ![](media/teaser_rulevis.png)